 For most chapters throughout the semester, assignment tasks are provided to enhance understanding and apply learning.
-Assignments can be found in the Master List of Assignments included in this syllabus; and may also be accessed via LAULIMA: ASSIGNMENTS, TESTS, AND SURVEYS and LAULIMA/SYLLABUS.
+Assignments can be found in the Master List of Assignments included in this syllabus; and may also be accessed via LAULIMA: ASSIGNMENTS, TESTS, AND SURVEYS, LAULIMA/SYLLABUS, and via LAULIMA/RESOURCES/ASSIGNMENTS AND VIDEOS.
 Note: NOT ALL CHAPTERS HAVE ASSIGNMENTS.

 For each chapter assignment, you must complete a few brief questions or task in the LAULIMA: ASSIGNMENTS, TESTS, AND SURVEYS section of your Laulima site (worth 10 pts each).
-Assignments may include completion of tables, worksheets, watching videos, and/or answering critical thinking questions, etc. For many assignments, in order to answer the critical thinking question(s) and get credit, you must first watch a specified video in LAULIMA/RESOURCES/ASSIGNMENTS AND VIDEOS.
+Assignments may include completion of tables, worksheets, watching videos, and/or answering critical thinking questions, etc. For many assignments, in order to answer the critical thinking question(s) and get credit, you must first watch a specified video in LAULIMA/RESOURCES/ASSIGNMENTS_AND_VIDEOS.
 Some assignments REQUIRE hand-written creations, such as creating tables.
 When hand-written, the work MUST be neat and legible or zero points will be given.
 Then you may upload a picture or scan of your hand-made creation in .jpg or .pdf format.
 Other formats may not be viewable and will result in zero (0) points.

 You will first log in to LAULIMA, click on the "ASSIGNMENTS, TESTS, AND SURVEYS" link from your left side menu, and open the chapter due.
 The assignment description(s) will indicate the correct "assigned" Video(s) and/or Activity(s) you must complete.
 Upon completion of the activity, you will log back in to LAULIMA'S ASSIGNMENTS, TESTS, AND SURVEYS to answer the question(s) posed, and/or upload a picture or scan of your hand-made assignment.
 A master "List of Assignments" is also provided in LAULIMA: ASSIGNMENTS, TESTS, AND SURVEYS, LAULIMA: RESOURCES, and attached to this syllabus.
-To get credit, assignment questions MUST be submitted in the ASSIGNMENTS, TESTS, AND SURVEYS section of LAULIMA by the due date.
+To get credit, assignment answers MUST be submitted under the specific corresponding assignment question in the ASSIGNMENTS, TESTS, AND SURVEYS section of LAULIMA by the due date (ie: Assignment 2.2 must be submitted under 2.2.
+If the answer for 2.2 is submitted under assignment 2.1 it will not be graded and will result in a "0;" I can only grade each assignment within that assignment. and i grade anonymously.
 Emailed assignments or assignments submitted in another area of the Laulima site will NOT be accepted.

-ASSIGNMENTS ARE DUE BEFORE CLASS BEGINS!
 Late assignments will not be accepted.

-Additional details and feedback will be provided in LAULIMA: ANNOUNCEMENTS or in class.
+Additional details and feedback will be provided via LAULIMA: ANNOUNCEMENTS/email.